-All clinical students are expected to select a 4-5 person advising committee that would include their major professor and other members of their choosing.
-All committees must have at least one faculty member who is a core clinical faculty.
-(Core clinical faculty are clinical area group faculty members whose tenure home is the Department of Psychology).
+All clinical students are expected to select a 5 person (minimum) advising committee that would include their major professor and other members of their choosing.
+All committees must have at least one faculty member who is a core clinical faculty (Core clinical faculty are clinical area group faculty members whose tenure home is the Department of Psychology).
 Additional committee members may be added as appropriate and useful.
 At the point of the dissertation proposal, the mentoring committee must contain at least one member from outside the Psychology Department.
 We recommend that this individual is a committee member from the beginning to ensure continuity in mentoring.
-Finally, students should plan to invite either the Director (Burk) or Assistant Director (Gioia) of the PRTC to mentoring committee meetings in years where they will discuss integration of research and clinical training and goals.
+Finally, students should include either the Director (Burk) or Assistant Director (Gioia) of the PRTC in mentoring committee meetings starting in their second year and beyond.
+This will facilitate discussions about the integration of research and clinical training and goals.
+Drs.
+Burk or Gioia count among the 5 (minimum) members.